cyber attack? 4 steps to secure a website!

 The following measures can be taken to secure a website:

 - Changing the system when updates are no longer supported.

 How could we save the content of the website?

 Step 1: Use a secured system.

-Another “layer” of security is provided by the use of a VPN.
-A VPN service disguises its IP address behind another, in our case, behind a constant IP address in Düsseldorf.
-This was important because our customer’s website was no longer accessible online to prevent further access.
-Only one door remained open for us, namely the one through our VPN IP address, we still had a way in.
+Using a VPN service provides an additional layer of security.
+A VPN service hides your own IP address behind another, in this case, a fixed IP address in Düsseldorf.
+This was crucial as the client’s website was no longer accessible online to prevent further access.
+However, by using the VPN IP address, we still had a way in.

-To successfully back up the content, it helps to take the perspective of those who will work with the backup later.
-It is essential to determine how and where the content will be accessed.
-In our case, this resulted in a backup in the form of textual content, usability, and full-page screenshots combined into one document and an offline backup of the entire site on a laptop.
+To successfully carry out content backup, it’s helpful to take the perspective of those who will work with the backup later on.
+It’s important to determine how and where the content should be accessed.
+In this case, textual content, usability elements, and full-page screenshots were consolidated into a document, and an offline backup of the entire website was created on a laptop.